 Bone defects such as:

-Osteonecrosis: Lack of blood supply to the bones
+Osteonecrosis or lack of blood supply to the bones

 Cysts and benign tumors